18F/accessibility/pages/color.md

 #### Color Contrast

-1. Using a [color contast checker](http://www.paciellogroup.com/resources/contrastanalyser/), select the darkest/lightest section of the text
+1. Using a [color contrast checker](http://www.paciellogroup.com/resources/contrastanalyser/), select the darkest/lightest section of the text
 2. Select the darkest/lightest section of the background
 3. Check the ratio and ensure its greater than 4.5:1 (ex 5.3:1 would pass)